sreshthabhushan/Bharat_Intern_ML/README.md

 *Movie Recommendation :*

-Build a movie recommendation system using collaborative filtering and ML techniques in Python.
+Build a movie recommendation system using collaborative filtering and machine learning techniques in Python.